gauravxlokhande/Salesforce-Documentation/README.md

 ```
 https://youtu.be/m0NxaFvuyZs?si=A013doGe11Axfei5
 ```
+### OWD sets the baseline access level for records, while profile permissions determine the specific access users have to those records.

 ## Disable any button if any input field is empty / u want a value from user forcefully